Things to Consider When Choosing Streaming Software 2023

 - Customize live streams to enhance your profile

-- Unstable internet connection to servers can cause dropped frames and lost packets
+- An unstable internet connection to servers can cause dropped frames and lost packets

 - No Facebook public page stream with the free version